 Here’s what I found out.

-How to get a prepared sauce to stick to chicken wings
+How to get sauce to stick to wings

-There are two reasons your sauce isn’t sticking.
-It could have split, or it could just be too thin.
+There are a three reasons your sauce isn’t sticking.

 Buffalo sauce is a mixture of hot sauce (mainly vinegar) and butter (a fat).
 The butter’s main purpose is to make the sauce sticky.